slok/kahoy-kustomize-example/README.md

 ## Examples and use cases

-### Non updated Kustomze gen manifests should fail
+### Non updated Kustomize gen manifests should fail

-In this PR run first, we pushed a change that changed the overlays but not generated the manifests.
+In this PR, we pushed a change that changed the overlays but not generated the manifests.
 Our CI check step has failed because of this (to fix we have done `make gen` and commit the changes).

 - [commit with error](https://github.com/slok/kahoy-kustomize-example/pull/3/commits/2ade2b1c0e8e25d808019ec8af9c28e9cbbd5473)
 - [commit fixed](https://github.com/slok/kahoy-kustomize-example/pull/3/commits/8661d26a136e3249b5620e597f6da252da47b4a0)